maldonado-ivana/desktop-organizer/README.md

 # Desktop Organizer Script

 ## Overview
 This script organizes files within a specified folder into subfolders based on their file extensions.
+The script uses the 'os' and 'shut' modules.

 ## Usage
 1. Clone or download the script file (`organize_files.py`) to your local machine.